agourlay/agourlay.github.io/content/2022-08-08-rust-performance-retrospective-part3.md

 This means it is not worth it to make a PR to upstream the performance patch as we do not have enough data to back it up with.

-A critical aspect of performance work is that diminishing returns can occur quickly; therefore, knowing when to stop digging in the same spot is critical.
+An important aspect of performance work is that diminishing returns can occur quickly.
+Therefore, knowing when to stop digging in the same spot is essential.

 ## Conclusion